-Your donation will help provide excellent, affordable education children of families in the Portland neighborhood and other students who are bound by poverty, crime, addiction, broken homes, and sub-par educational options.
+Your donation will help provide excellent, excellent, close-to-home, affordable education to children and families in the Portland neighborhood.
 City Schoolhouse provides small class sizes and individualized education along with well-rounded training that includes life skills often not offered at home.
 Its goal is to strengthen children and families by empowering them through active and individualized education, fostering a love of learning, and renewing their community through its people.

 The Collective Care Center